By Lori Fredrich Senior Food Writer, Dining Editor Published Oct 15, 2024 at 10:01 AM Photography: Lori Fredrich

 [Read more]

 Pancake battered cheese curds?
 Oh, yes.
 The one-of-a-kind nature of these curds is among the good reasons to give them a try.
-These curds have been a Black Sheep classic for years; but they have evolved over time to be lighter and crispier.
-The huge fluffy curds are perfectly fine eaten on their own, but a dip into the accompanying maple syrup really does make them delicious.
-You can grab these up anytime for $11, even at brunch.
+These curds have been a Black Sheep classic for years; but they have evolved to be lighter and crispier.
+The huge fluffy Clock Shadow Creamery curds are perfectly fine eaten on their own, but a dip into the accompanying maple syrup really does enhance their flavor.
+You can grab these up anytime for $12, even at brunch.

 434 S. 2nd St., (414) 800-5641